NikolaJacques/error-logger-shared-types/README.md

 **Front end UI**

 The front end UI is a simple single page app that uses Reacts's Material UI library.
-It display the log data according to different query parameters such as date and view.
+It displays the log data according to different query parameters such as date and view.
 It contains a login route and a main route that allows the user to view the data.
 <div id="heading--6"></div>
 </br>